AdaptiveCpp/AdaptiveCpp/doc/scoped-parallelism.md

 /// Allows for sharing allocations in private memory of logical work
 /// items between multiple distribute_items() invocations.
 ///
 /// Must not be constructed inside distribute_items.
+Not user-constructible,
+/// objects can be obtained using sycl::memory_environment().
 ///
 /// Only available if SpGroup is a scoped parallelism group. template<typename T, class SpGroup>